 Buzz of Elim informal market

-Then we’re off to Elim and first stop at the informal tin-shack market to get a feel of the local vibe of the predominantly Tsonga people of this area; really a favourite of photographers.
+Then we’re off to Elim and the first stop is at the informal tin-shack market to get a feel of the local vibe.
+It is predominantly Tsonga and Venda people living in this area; the colours and people in traditional dress, the buzz and traditional food is a favourite spot for especially photographers.

 Chill at Thomas’ rural studio with beautiful sculptures and traditional instruments

-The next village, Tshivhuyuni, is where famous artist Thomas Kubayi runs his woodcarving workshop; Vutsila Art Centre and music studio.
+The next village bordering onto Dzama-Dzama is Tshivhuyuni, where famous artist Thomas Kubayi runs his woodcarving workshop and built his own rural Vutsila Art Centre and music studio.
 This is a nice spot for a break, a picnic-lunch and to enjoy the beautiful rural landscape.
-If pre-arranged, visitors can play traditional music instruments with the students of Thomas Kubayi’s woodcarving workshop here too.
+If pre-arranged, visitors can play traditional music instruments with some of Thomas’ students, like Kenny Nonyani, here too.
+Thomas’ wife Charlotte does bead-work on calabashes and makes very nice bracelets from traditional glass beads.

 Further along the Mashamba road one finds Mukondeni Pottery factory.
 Here it is very interesting to see the skilled and famous Venda potters demonstrate how they make their pots and how the traditional open-firing process works.
 In and around the factory a large collection of pots and other clay objects are showcased and sold to visitors.